EParc/CleaningDataProject/Readme.md

 - 'Readme.md': File that describes the contents of this repository

-- 'tidy_data.csv': Tidy data set of modified data
+- 'tidydata.txt': Tidy data set of modified data

 - 'CodeBook.md': Codebook explaining how data was compiled